Brain Abscess in Children

 - Infection is spread through the bloodstream from the lung or chest area, from the heart (endocarditis), or from the cerebrospinal fluid (CSF) to the brain (meningitis).

-- Viruses or bacteria enter the brain through a wound in the head.
+- Fungi or bacteria enter the brain through a wound in the head.

 Which children are at risk for a brain abscess?

-A child is more at risk for a brain abscess if he or she has any of the below:
+A child is more at risk for a brain abscess if they have any of these:

 - Heart disease that is present from birth (congenital)